stancl/tenancy-docs/source/docs/v3/tenant-attribute-encryption.blade.md

 For example, we'll encrypt the tenant's database credentials – `tenancy_db_username` and `tenancy_db_password`.
 We need to create custom columns for these attributes, because by default, they are stored in the [virtual `data` column](https://github.com/archtechx/virtualcolumn).

-- Add custom columns to the tenants migration (we recommend making the string size at least 512 characters, so the string is capable of containing the encrypted data):
+- Add custom columns to the tenants table (we recommend making the string size at least 512 characters, so the string is capable of containing the encrypted data):

 ```php
 <?php